How is Hepatitis C Transmitted or Spread?

-Hepatitis C is spread when the blood from an infected person enters the body of someone who is not infected.
-Today, most people become infected by sharing needles or other equipment to inject drugs.
-Before 1992, when screening all donated blood and organs for Hepatitis C became standard in the United States, the disease was also commonly spread through blood transfusions and organ transplants.
+Hepatitis C is transmitted or spread when the blood from a Hepatitis C-infected person enters the bloodstream of someone who is not infected.
+Today, most people become infected with HCV by sharing needles or other equipment to inject drugs.
+Before 1992, when screening donated blood and organs for Hepatitis C was not standard in the United States, the disease was commonly spread through blood transfusions and organ transplants.

-Because Hepatitis C is spread only through exposure to an infected person’s blood, you cannot get, or give, Hepatitis C by:
+Hepatitis C transmission happens only through exposure to an infected person’s blood.
+It is not contagious like the common cold.
+You cannot get, or give, Hepatitis C by:

 - Holding hands